lhaykus/employee-tracker/readme.md

 An app on the terminal using node.js, inquierer, and MySQL to update, delete, view and add employees, roles, and departments for a compnay.

-Video of app on Youtube:
+Video of app on Youtube (clearest viewing of the working app): https://youtu.be/OT55jHXrrpQ
-https://youtu.be/OT55jHXrrpQ

 Google Drive: